 Do your best and report on:

-- Colour, density, and volume of smoke (white, gray, brown, black)
+- colour, density, and volume of smoke (white, gray, brown, black, etc.)

-- Wind speed and direction (which way is the smoke blowing?)
+- wind speed and direction (which way the smoke blowing)

-- Type of vegetation and spacing (is the fire in trees, grass, etc.?)
+- type of vegetation and spacing (in trees, grass, etc.)

-- Values at risk (is the fire near homes, structures, etc.)
+- valuables at risk (near homes, structures, etc.)

-- Access (is the area near a main roads, on a trail, are there street names, etc.)
+- access (near a main road or on a trail, street names, etc.)

 Prevention and Mitigation